Last updated: March 23, 2026

 15. Admire Isola's Street Art

 As Milan evolves, so does its creative spirit.
 Formerly isolated from the city, the neighbourhood of Isola has retained a touch of its gritty character, even as the nearby Porta Nuova development project has brought change and gentrification.
-Amidst this transformation, exploring Isola on foot is still possible and discovering its vibrant street art scene.
 Many artworks are created by local artists commissioned to contribute to the area's artistic expression.
 Walking through Isola's streets, keep your eyes peeled for colourful murals and thought-provoking pieces that add character to this evolving neighbourhood.
+In addition, it is one of the most visually engaging free things to do in Milan for art lovers.

 Milan Travel Guide 21 Things to Do in Milan Isola's Street Art